amd-jnovotny/rccl/docs/how-to/debugging-guide.rst

       /opt/rocm/bin/hipconfig --full

 *  Verify the network settings and setup using the ``ibv_devinfo`` command.
-   This command displays information about the available RDMA devices available and determines whether they are installed and functioning properly.
+   This command displays information about the available RDMA devices and determines whether they are installed and functioning properly.

    .. code:: shell